 [The header image for this post is some shots of my eyes.
 Why?
 Well, why not?
 I couldn’t think of anything else for this topic and my arguments are based on my personal viewpoint afterall.]

-- I believe I’m uniquely qualified to weigh in on the whole “battle” between the sexes due to having been socialized as one gender while now living as the other.
-However, it’s important to point out that even in my youth I was never really masculine and felt alienated from most guys I knew.
+- I’m uniquely qualified to weigh in on the whole “battle” between the sexes due to my being socialized as one gender while now living as the other.
+However, it’s important to point out that even in my youth I was never really masculine and I felt alienated from most guys I knew.
 At the same time, I’ll never know exactly what a woman’s adolescence or pregnancy is like from firsthand experience.
 So, I acknowledge that I alone don’t know everything and my take is still far from perfect; I’m just saying I think I’ve endured some of the key pros and cons from both sides of the aisle.
 I’m not the final, most important voice on the matter but I do have a more balanced set of experiences than most.

 “Men’s Rights Activist” Shouldn’t be a Dirty Term